Skip to Main Content

 Each semester, library faculty offer Library Information Skills (LI S) 10: Introduction to Research Skills , a short term, 1.0 unit online class, transferable to UC/CSU.
 Students develop skills using a range of information tools and sources, and explore concepts related to information production and use.
 Research topic development, search strategies, evaluating sources, fake news, and citation are covered.

-For tours at Center Libraries, contact the library to schedule a tour or orientation.
+For tours at CCSF Center Libraries other than Rosenberg Library, contact the librarian at that library to schedule a tour or orientation.

 Report a problem.
-Login to LibApps Staff wiki
+Login to LibApps Library Intranet

 Library & Learning Resources, City College of San Francisco